S3 method for class 'drc'

 Details

-If two objects are specified a test for reduction from the larger to the smaller model is given.
-(This only makes statistical sense if the models are nested, that is: one model is a submodel of the other model.)
+Two drc objects must be specified.
+The function performs a test for reduction from the larger to the smaller model.
+This only makes statistical sense if the models are nested, that is: one model is a submodel of the other model.

 Author